apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Jennifer Aniston reveals she was texting with Matthew Perry the day he died in first interview since his shocking death**
+**Golden Globes 2024: See the full list of nominees**

-You can read more about it [here](https://pagesix.com/2023/12/11/entertainment/jennifer-aniston-details-matthew-perrys-final-days-in-first-interview-after-his-death/).
+You can read more about it [here](https://www.cnn.com/2023/12/11/entertainment/golden-globe-nominations/index.html).

 ## Requirements
 - Python 3.8